GreptimeTeam/docs/docs/nightly/en/user-guide/logs/quick-start.md

 {"output":[{"affectedrows":4}],"execution_time_ms":79}
 ```

-## Differences bewteen writing logs directly and using a pipeline
+## Differences between writing logs directly and using a pipeline

 In the above examples, the table `origin_logs` is created by writing logs directly,
 and the table `pipeline_logs` is automatically created by writing logs using pipeline.